Twig7/Capstone/README.md

 - 7:30pm: Received access to wordpress site, start work.
 - 8:15pm: Realize you haven't been given high enough access to do what you need to do.
 Set reminder to email staff.

+#### Monday, 07/11

+- 10:00am: Send email to staff concerning project permissions and editting.
+Try some other options with no success.
+- 12:45pm: Finish work for day.